Hanfu Movement

-Aesthetic Value
+Appeal

 The desire to reconnect with one's cultural heritage has not been the only driver of the movement.
-Hanfu's classical elegance and unique aesthetic, and the ease with which one can produce flattering photos for social media by wearing it, continue to drive the movement's popularity.
+Hanfu's classical elegance and ease with which one can produce flattering photos for social media by wearing it drive the movement's popularity.

-Women have also been the principal drivers of the Hanfu movement by emphasizing its fashionable aspect.
-According to the iMedia 2018 survey, women make up 88.2% of the Hanfu enthusiasts and 75.8% of the Hanfu stores on Taobao and Tmall platforms only sell hanfu for women.
+Women have also been the principal drivers of the Hanfu Movement by emphasizing its fashionable aspect.
+According to the iMedia 2018 survey, women accounted for 88.2% of hanfu enthusiasts, and 75.8% of hanfu stores on the Taobao and Tmall platforms sold products exclusively for women.

 Cultural significance, ethical-ritual aspects, and social value

 Chinese culture accords great significance to ritual and the power of symbols.
 The key design elements of Hanfu are no exception.
 In the ritual tradition originating in the Zhou dynasty: